Fausto Amodei

-Fausto Amodei (born 18 June 1935, in Turin) is an Italian folk singer-songwriter and musicologist.
+Fausto Amodei (18 June 1934 – 18 September 2025) was an Italian folk singer-songwriter and musicologist.

-Biography
+Life and career

 Amodei began his musical career in 1958, founding the band Cantacronache.
-In his songs he uses irony and satire, a style inspired by the French singer Georges Brassens.
-In the early 1960s he became active in the magazine Nuovo Canzoniere Italiano and in 1966 he was elected member of the Italian parliament as a member of the Italian Socialist Party of Proletarian Unity (PSIUP).
+In his songs, he used irony and satire, a style inspired by the French singer Georges Brassens.
+In the early 1960s he became active in the magazine Nuovo Canzoniere Italiano and in 1968 he was elected member of the Italian parliament as a member of the Italian Socialist Party of Proletarian Unity (PSIUP).
 The singer Francesco Guccini cited Amodei in interviews and books as one of his principal influences as a composer.

 One of Amodei's most famous songs is Per i morti di Reggio Emilia (For the Dead of Reggio Emilia), dedicated to the demonstrators killed by the police during a protest on 7 July 1960.
 In 1985 the Italian punk-rock band CCCP titled their third EP with the first verse of this ballad: Compagni, Cittadini, Fratelli, Partigiani.

+Amodei died in Turin on 18 September 2025, at the age of 91.